Patient safety on the agenda

 COLLEGE PATIENT SAFETY RESOURCES

-The College produces a range of resources to support members in ensuring patient safety and recently released its ninth Patient Safety Bulletin: molecular matters.
+The College produces a range of resources to support members in ensuring patient safety.

 Our patient safety bulletins are designed to help pathologists learn from events in a quick and simple way to help keep patients safe.
 They bring together themes across specialties and services.

 The College’s clinical guidelines and best practice recommendations support practitioners across all areas.
 We are also compiling a wide range of resources to further knowledge and learning about patient safety.

 Medical examiners are part of a national network of specifically trained independent senior doctors (from any specialty).
 Overseen by a National Medical Examiner, they scrutinise all deaths that do not fall under the coroner’s jurisdiction across a local area.
 Introducing medical examiners is a vital step in the drive to improve patient safety in the NHS.